idealneil/arch-install-guide/README.md

 cfdisk /dev/sda  (or cfdisk /dev/nvme0n1)
 ```

 - Create boot and root partitions.
-Traditionally you would a swap partition, but we will create a swap file later in the installation.
-If you have mulitple hard dives, consider setting up the second (larger drive) as your home partition.
+Traditionally you would have a swap partition, but we will create a swap file later in the installation.
+If you have mulitple hard dives, set up the second (larger drive) as your home partition.

 Example layout: